JELaVallee/ampd_up_flutter_amplify_graphql/README.md

 1. Follow the instructions in [Run the Amplified ToDo App]()

 ### 2. Access the guided tutorial
-If you would prefer to walk through the tutorial exercise step-by-step to learn how all the pieces fit together.
+If you would prefer to walk through the tutorial exercise step-by-step to learn how all the pieces fit together:

 ## 1. Pre-Requisites: Setting The Stage
 1. Overview of Amplify-CLI Installation